c-TPE: Tree-structured Parzen Estimator with Inequality Constraints for Expensive Hyperparameter Optimization: Introduction

 In the experiments, we demonstrate (1) the strong performance of c-TPE with statistical significance on expensive HPO problems and (2) robustness to changes in the constraint level.
-Notice that we briefly discuss the applicability of our method to hard-constrained optimization in Appendix~\ref{appx:hard-constraints:section}, and we discuss the limitations of our work in Appendix~\ref{section:suppl:limitations} caused by our choices of search spaces that are limited to tabular benchmarks to enable the stability analysis of the performance variations depending on constraint levels.
+Notice that we briefly discuss the applicability of our method to hard-constrained optimization in Appendix~\ref{appx:hard-constraints:section}, and the limitations of our work in Appendix~\ref{section:suppl:limitations}, which stem from our choices of search spaces being limited to tabular benchmarks to enable the stability analysis of the performance variations depending on constraint levels.

 In summary, the main contributions of this paper are to: \begin{enumerate} \item prove that TPE can be extended to constrained settings using the AF proposed by \citewithname{Gelbart}{gelbart2014bayesian}, \item present two pitfalls in the na\"ive extension and describe how our modifications mitigate those issues, \item provide the stability analysis of the performance variations depending on constraint levels, and \item demonstrate that the proposed method outperforms existing methods with statistical significance on average on $9$ tabular benchmarks with $27$ different settings. \end{enumerate} The implementation and the experiment scripts are available at \ifunderreview \url{https://anonymous.4open.science/r/constrained-tpe-342C/}. \else \url{https://github.com/nabenabe0928/constrained-tpe/}. \fi